galwiner/game/readme.md

 This project provides a simple implementation of the classic Snake game written in Rust and compiled to WebAssembly.
 The game renders on an HTML `<canvas>` element and is controlled with the arrow keys.
-It includes both a traditional 2D version and a 3D cube variant that can be toggled with a button on the page.
-The score is displayed above the play field, and a restart button appears when the snake collides with itself.
+It includes both a traditional 2D version and a 3D cube variant rendered with perspective that can be toggled with a button on the page.
+The score is displayed above the play field and updates as you eat food, and a restart button appears when the snake collides with itself.

 ## Building